Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

 \begin{remark} By means of the homeomorphism between $X^{\oplus n} \oplus A_{g,f}$ and $\Sigma_{g,f}^1$, we may think of $B^n_{g,f}$ as the usual surface braid group on $n$ strands in a genus $g$ surface with $f$ punctures and a boundary component.
-We have chosen to define $B^n_{g,f}$ in this more specific way because it will help us keep track of the maps between braid groups we will need to invoke. \end{remark} \begin{remark} The reason for us introducing $Y$ in \autoref{notation:surface-braid-groups}, instead of just using $X$, is to obtain an inclusion $B^i_{0,0} \to B^n_{g,f}$, which gives an inclusion from a braid group for a surface with $1$ boundary component instead of from a surface with two boundary components.
+We have chosen to define $B^n_{g,f}$ in this more specific way because it will help us keep track of the maps between braid groups we will need to invoke. \end{remark} \begin{remark} The reason for us introducing $Y$ in \autoref{notation:surface-braid-groups}, instead of just using $X$, is to obtain an inclusion $B^i_{0,0} = B^i_{0,0} \times \{1\} \subset B^i_{0,0} \times B^{n-i}_{g,f} \to B^n_{g,f}$, which gives an inclusion from a braid group for a surface with $1$ boundary component instead of from a surface with two boundary components.
+In fact, $X$ is not really needed for our arguments, and would be slightly more efficient not to introduce $X$ at all and to simply work with $Y$, as is essentially done in \cite[\S5.6.1]{randal-williamsW:homological-stability-for-automorphism-groups}.
+Primarily for psychological and aesthetic reasons to reflect the way we were thinking about the monoidal operations, we prefer to view $Y$ as sitting inside of $X$.
 The key point of our homological stability results is that we will view certain systems of representations of $B^n_{g,f}$ as modules-like objects for systems of representations of $B^n_{0,0}$, and in order to define the module structure, the inclusion $B^n_{0,0} \to B^n_{g,f}$ is essential. \end{remark}

 We next define coefficient systems.
 Our definition of coefficient systems is inspired by \cite[Definition 4.1]{randal-williamsW:homological-stability-for-automorphism-groups}, though it is not exactly the same.